pedram-enayati-kashani/bookmark/seo.md

 #### img tag
 **img :** for google is important to use attribute alt and title for img tag , alt show explain about your image if your image doesn't show

+#### content writing
+**content writing :** must be simple and use image and video in your content to make your content more interesting

+#### important page

+**in nav you must have :**
+* one part for Products
+* one part for blog
+* one part for services
+* one part for contact-us
+* one part for about-us
+* one part for questions

+**contact-us :** is better to put your email and phone and address to Increase customer trust and after send customer email you must send answer for that email

+**about-us :** you must write about your site and in the end, agin you must put your email and phone and address in the content

+---

+### tools

+**woorank**
+this tools for analyse your website and suggest to make your seo site better

+---

+### url
+don't use persian word in url